-I feel like I often start some of my posts with an apology for not sharing more of the foods we have had on one of our trips sooner, but with this one, I feel justified for once.
-Having been in Cyprus in November, despite the weather being beautiful there and so this was just the thing, this calamari salad with avocado and fennel isn’t exactly what you’re craving in a New England winter (not that this last one was the worst).
-Now, however, it couldn’t be better and especially with today’s Sunday Supper being all about food for a summer potluck, I knew this was perfect to share.
-It is easy to make, fresh and flavorful and while it’s a salad, it’s not the kind that wilts to mush within 5 minutes.
+This calamari salad with fennel and avocado is inspired by our trip to Cyprus in November.
+Winter weather back home didn’t exactly encourage me to make it soon, but I’ve had it on my mind and am so glad to finally make and share it.
+It is so easy to make, fresh and flavorful.
+Plus while it’s a salad, it’s not the kind that wilts to mush within 5 minutes.
 Apart from the avocado, and that’s helped along by the tasty citrus dressing, everything in here is pretty robust and so it’s great for taking along to a party, barbecue or whatever excuse you may have.
-It’s also that bit unusual without being weird and so you don’t have to worry about making the same thing as a neighbor and it makes a great addition to any feast.
+It’s also that bit unusual without being weird, so you don’t have to worry about making the same thing as a neighbor.

-I’ve mentioned our trip to Cyprus and Greece before when I shared recipes for baba ghanoush and youvetsi.
+If you’re a regular, you may have seen me mention our trip to Cyprus and Greece when I shared my baba ghanoush and youvetsi.
 Despite it potentially seeming crazy to travel with a toddler and six week old baby, it was on the whole a lovely trip, helped in large part by the gorgeous weather and ease of things in Cyprus in particular.
-I’ve never been one for all-inclusive style resorts, but I have to say being half board in a very nice hotel with three restaurants, a partner hotel next door you could also use and a decent kids menu in the main restaurant, not to mention a small playground on site and the beach out front, I could see the appeal when young kids are involved.
-Plus it was balanced out for me as we were right in the town that had a nice waterfront to wander along and Roman ruins with amazing mosaics to go to explore.
+I’ve never been one for all-inclusive style resorts, but I have to say being half board in a very nice hotel with three restaurants, a partner hotel next door you could also use and a decent kids menu (that was free) in the main restaurant, not to mention a small playground on site and the beach out front, I could see the appeal when young kids are involved.
+Plus it was balanced out for me as we were right in town by a nice waterfront and not far from Roman ruins with amazing mosaics to explore.

-The main restaurants in both our and the partner hotel next door had a buffet each night which again I’m not usually that big a fan of but this was surprisingly good, especially as they had a number of relatively local dishes most nights.
-One of the salad bar options one night was one similar to this calamari salad with avocado and fennel that I really liked and so knew I had to recreate at some point at home.
+The main restaurants in both our and the partner hotel had a buffet each night.
+Again I’m not usually that big a fan, but this was surprisingly good, especially as they had a number of relatively local dishes most nights.
+One of the salad bar options one night was a calamari salad similar to this and I knew I had to recreate it at some point at home.
 It’s got everything a good salad should have to me – tasty, varied ingredients, a flavorful dressing, and it doesn’t feel like you are just eating a bunch of leaves.
 In fact this salad doesn’t even have any.

-This calamari salad is also really easy to make and robust enough it will travel well if you want to take it along with you to a potluck or otherwise make it a little bit ahead – my husband took it to work for lunch the day after I made it and it was still good.
+This salad is also really easy to make and robust enough it will travel well if you want to take it along with you to a potluck or otherwise make it a little bit ahead.
+My husband took it to work for lunch the day after I made it and it was still good.
 The squid/calamari takes all of a minute to cook – quite literally – then you transfer it to iced water to stop it cooking any further.
 Meanwhile chop up everything else, whisk up the simple lemony dressing and that’s it.

 This calamari salad is a lovely mix of crunch from the fennel and pepper, softness from the avocado and with the dressing and parsley adding that extra touch of freshness, all complementing the squid perfectly.
 It’s filling but in a healthy-feeling way, if you know what I mean.
-This calamari salad is a real taste of summer and will definitely be on our table again.
+It’s is a real taste of summer and will definitely be on our table again.